 It's unfortunately common for women who read this article to draw the wrong conclusions from it.
 Realizing they'll never attain the ideal form desired by men, they react by rejecting the ideal, rejecting men, or even rejecting themselves.
 Women are sensitive to any criticism of their appearance, so this emotional reaction is understandable.
 But it's also very foolish.

 Imperfection is part of being human, not a reason to hate yourself.
-If you always score 100%, this only means you're being given tests that are too easy.
+If you always get a perfect score, this only means you're being given tests that are too easy.

-So, what's the right way to use the information you've just learned?
-By understanding the truth about feminine beauty, you can target your efforts to improve your appearance more accurately and stop wasting effort running in the wrong direction.
-The truth won't ensure you achieve perfection, but it will help you to get the most out of your innate potential.
+What's the right way to use the information you've just learned?
+By understanding the truth about feminine beauty, you can target your efforts to improve your appearance more accurately and stop wasting energy running in the wrong direction.
+The truth won't ensure you reach the ideal, but it will help you to get the most out of your innate potential.
 That's the topic of the next section.